7 Simple Ways To Improve Your Posture

 It is a result of muscle imbalances and from spending long periods of time sitting down.
 The consequence of the rounded shoulders from this posture is neck and head pain.

 As with most posture issues, you will do well if you strengthen your core.
-Yes, a lot of back problems can be solves with that!
+Yes, a lot of back problems can be solved with that!
 You can also work on the buttocks, neck, and rear shoulder muscles.
 Back extension stretches are also highly recommended.

 4. Stop leaning on one leg!